 Kali makes periods a little more bearable with their monthly luxury treat.

-Verdict: Lola Vs Cora vs Kali
+Verdict: Cora vs Lola vs Kali

 Overall, period care subscriptions have three things that give them the edge over traditional pads and tampons.
-First, the products are organic and chemical-free, giving you the peace of mind that you’re taking care of your body by limiting exposure to synthetics over the long-term.
+First, the products are organic and chemical-free, giving you peace of mind that you’re taking care of your body by limiting exposure to synthetics over the long-term.
 Second, the convenience of delivery and knowing you’ll never run out when you’re most in need is priceless.
 And lastly, it feels good to support businesses that demonstrate ecological and social responsibility, from sourcing to manufacturing, and other charitable activities.

 Offering the most options for period care and sexual health products makes Lola the most complete one-stop shop among the three.
 It’s the best choice for anyone who suffers from cramp pain, or is interested in exploring a wider range of potential products beyond tampons and pads.
 The ease of navigation of their website also sets it apart and deserves a special mention in my book!
+Remember that they are now offering 25% off your first box with coupon code FIRST25.

 That said, if you’re strictly looking to put your existing feminine care product order on auto-pilot, Cora is likely the right choice.
 They have different kinds of organic tampons and pads, and they’re the only provider of the three who offers a menstrual cup should you decide to branch out.
 The Signature Kit is also an added bonus that lots of users seem to love.

-If your love language includes gifts and your period puts you in a monsterous mood, then you should look into Kali.
+gifts and your period puts you in a monsterous mood, then you should look into Kali.
 They understand that comprehensive period care is about more than just controlling flow with high-quality pads and tampons.
 That’s why they make it easy to fill your organic box with luxury goodies — like a fun beauty product or two!
 A bit of self-pampering can make a huge difference in your mindset during that sensitive time.

 So there you have it.
 Three companies that answer the need for organic and sustainably-sourced period products (and more!), delivered right to your doorstep, helping you better ride the Crimson Wave each month.